 Unknown Artist | Unknown Date | White Marble | Gallery of the Candelabra

-The statue is one of many copies that you can find which would have originated in Ephesus, Asia Minor in modern-day Turkey.
+The statue is one of many copies that you’ll find, which would have originated in Ephesus, Asia Minor in modern-day Turkey.
 Ephesus was a booming port city during the Ancient Roman Empire and even today is a huge archeological park.

-The city was dedicated to Artemis and one of the biggest temples in Ancient times was the Temple of Artemis.
-Inside of the temple could be found these statues of Artemis with the bull testicles.
+The city was dedicated to Artemis, and one of the biggest temples in ancient times was the Temple of Artemis.
+Inside the temple, you would have found statues of Artemis with bull testicles like this one.

-Cool Fact: In the bible, St Paul goes to Ephesus to preach and is almost violently killed.
+In the bible, St. Paul goes to Ephesus to preach and is almost violently killed.
 By who?
-The merchants of the temple of Artemis made a pretty penny on the sale of statues of the goddess.
-If there was one true God, then all the silversmiths and merchants would go out of business.
+The merchants of the temple of Artemis made a pretty penny from the sale of statues of the goddess.
+If there was only one true God, then all the silversmiths and merchants would go out of business.

 7. The Persian Warrior

-This statue easily identifies the person to be Persian by his Phrygian cap (conical-shaped beret).
+You can easily identify the person in the statue as Persian by his Phrygian cap (conical-shaped beret).
 His body is in a defensive position moving away from the blade of his enemy while he is grabbing his sword with his right hand to strike back.

 Attalos II of Pergamon made 2 sets of these votive statues with one set being placed in Athens on the Acropolis and the other in Pergamon itself known as the statues of ” Little Barbarians”.
 The original of this statue would have been part of a group of Greek victories over the Persians at the battle of Marathon in 490 BC.
 This copy of the statue was discovered in Rome between 1503 and 1512.